Al-Badr (East Pakistan): Etymology

 The name 'Al-Badr' means the full moon and refers to the Battle of Badr.

 History

-Organization
+Organisation

-Al-Badr and Al-Shams were first formed at the University of Dhaka by the Islami Jamiat-e-Talaba's head organizer Matiur Rahman Nizami.
+Al-Badr and Al-Shams were first formed at the University of Dhaka by the Islami Jamiat-e-Talaba's head organiser Matiur Rahman Nizami.
 They operated in September 1971, under the auspices of General Amir Abdullah Khan Niazi, then chief of the Pakistan Army eastern command.
 The Pakistan army command initially planned to use locally recruited militias (Al-Badr, Razakar, Al-Shams) for policing cities of East Pakistan, and regular army units to defend the border with India.
 According to Brigadier Abdul Rahman Siddiqi, members of Al-Badr were mainly Biharis.

 Despite their similarities in opposing the independence of Bangladesh, the Razakar and Al-Badr had differences; Razakars opposed the Mukti Bahini in general, while Al-Badr's tactics were terrorism and political killings.
 All three groups operated under Pakistani command.